kalmukdmitri/work_scripts/README.md

 pip install google-cloud-bigquery

+#### Files and what they do:

-ga4.py - GA4 API service Class - needs development
+ga4.py - GA4 API service Class - needed for GA4 parsing

-adsense.py - Adsense API Full script - parses and loads data to Bigquery
+adsense.py - Adsense API Full script - parses API data and loads data to Bigquery

 invoice_reloader.py - Full procedure to read data from MySQL on premise and load it onto BigQuery